-Research Aims: The major goal is to create an environment in which researchers are able to work together to conduct high-quality research in nutrition and obesity.
-The NORC helps create that environment by facilitating interaction and collaboration among investigators working at different levels of basic and clinical investigation, from gene to cell to organ to animal model to human to clinical to community intervention.
+The Colorado NORC creates an environment in which researchers are able to work together to conduct high-quality research in nutrition and obesity by facilitating interaction and collaboration among investigators working at different levels of basic and clinical investigation, from gene to cell to organ to animal model to human to clinical to community intervention.

 - Clinical Intervention and Translation Core